maanijou/maanijou/README.md

 ### Hi there 👋

+I'm a programmer, researcher, and technology enthusiast!
+I am currently working at UKP Lab at TU Darmstadt as a researcher.

 <!--
 **maanijou/maanijou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.